 I’m Liam Cromar, a self-employed freelance website developer living in Herefordshire, on the border with Powys.
 I’ve been involved in commercially designing websites since 2003, but my experience dates from well before that.

-Over time, I've been involved with a number of different types of website project.
-I've successfully designed websites ranging in complexity, from the e-shop of the limited company Bee Basic to the business card website of the freelance translator Alex Duta.
+Over time, I’ve been involved with a number of different types of website project.
+I’ve successfully designed websites ranging in complexity, from the e-shop of the limited company Bee Basic to the biographic website of the writer Matthew Engel.

-I also have experience in Android application development, designing for mobile phones and tablets.
+I also have experience in Android app development, designing for mobile phones and tablets.

 I’m an Open University graduate, having received a first-class honours bachelor’s degree in Computing.